 The Hoosier Care Connect program excludes some benefits from coverage under managed care.
 These excluded benefits are available under traditional Medicaid.
 A Contractor's members who are, or will be, receiving excluded services shall be disenrolled from Hoosier Care Connect and enrolled in traditional Medicaid.
+Excluded services are defined by the State as services that are not covered under Indiana Medicaid (see also: 405 IAC 5-29-1).

 The Contractor is responsible for the member's care until the member is disenrolled by FSSA unless otherwise stated.